All Posts

 LeaderHandles all writes; sends heartbeats every ~150 ms

 Only the leader accepts client writes.
-This single-writer design makes the protocol easy to reason about.
+This single-writer design makes the protocol easy to reason about — at any given term there is at most one authoritative source of truth.

 Election flow:

-1. A follower's election timer expires (no heartbeat from leader).
+1. A follower's election timer expires (no heartbeat received from a leader).

 2. It increments its term, transitions to candidate, votes for itself.